 - Include all eligible overheads in your budget.

 - Make sure you are clear that your project presents value for money.

 - Allow for inflation if the project will be running over several years.

 - Check all your figures add up and ask someone to double-check them.

 - Don’t be greedy or underestimate what you will need.
-The funder will have a good idea of what projects usually cost and whether your application is realistic.
+The funder will have a good idea what projects usually cost and whether your application is realistic.